lmm-git/CTFd/README.md

 1. Install dependencies: `pip install -r requirements.txt`
    1. You can also use the `prepare.sh` script to install system dependencies using apt.
 1. Set up a OAUTH provider (like Keycloak: Confidential OIDC client, without Direct Grants should work fine.
-Admins should have `admin` in `group` claim list).
+Admins should have `admin` in `group` claim list, if you want to auto-hide a user, the user should have `hidden` in `group` claim list).
 1. Modify [CTFd/config.ini](https://github.com/CTFd/CTFd/blob/master/CTFd/config.ini) to your liking.
 Configure OAUTH variables there.
 1. Use `python serve.py` or `flask run` in a terminal to drop into debug mode.